rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 my-jaeger-jaeger-demo.apps.rbaumgar.demo.net
 ```

-Open a new browser window and go to the route url and login with your OpenShift login (developer).
+Open a new browser window, go to the route URL and login with your OpenShift login (developer).

 ![Jaeger homepage](images/jaeger01.png)